srlasher/pdstools/Home.md

 install_github("pegasystems/cdh-datascientist-tools/r", build_vignettes=TRUE)
 ```

 5. If all is well, this will install an R package called `cdhtools` that you can then use just like any other R package.
-The package contains help and vignettes to help you get going.
+The package contains help and vignettes to help you get going, both also accessible from the Github page directly.
 You can quickly check this by running the following R commands.
 This should show you an overview of the vignettes (package help), opens one of them and shows generic package help.

 ```r
 library(cdhtools)